$U$-statistics on bipartite exchangeable networks: Square-integrable backward martingale

 \section{Square-integrable backward martingale}

 In this appendix, we prove Proposition~\ref{prop:martingale}, which states that $U^h_N$ is a square-integrable backward martingale.

 \begin{proposition} Let $Y$ be a RCE matrix.
-Let $h$ be a quadruplet kernel such that $\mathbb{E}[h(Y_{\{1,2;1,2\}})^2] < \infty$.
-Let $\mathcal{F}_N = \sigma\big((U^h_{kl}, k \ge m_N, l \ge n_N)\big)$ and $\mathcal{F}_\infty = \bigcap_{N = 1}^{\infty} \mathcal{F}_N$.
-Set $U^h_\infty := \mathbb{E}[h(Y_{\{1,2;1,2\}})|\mathcal{F}_\infty]$.
-Then $(U^h_N, \mathcal{F}_N)_{N \ge 1}$ is a square-integrable backward martingale and $U^h_N \xrightarrow[N \rightarrow \infty]{a.s., L_2} U^h_\infty = \mathbb{E}[h(Y_{\{1,2;1,2\}}) | \mathcal{F}_\infty]$. \end{proposition}
+Let $h$ be a quadruplet kernel such that $\mathbb{E}[h(Y_{(1,2;1,2)})^2] < \infty$.
+Let $\mathcal{F}_N = \sigma\big((U^h_{k,l}, k \ge m_N, l \ge n_N)\big)$ and $\mathcal{F}_\infty = \bigcap_{N = 1}^{\infty} \mathcal{F}_N$.
+Set $U^h_\infty := \mathbb{E}[h(Y_{(1,2;1,2)})|\mathcal{F}_\infty]$.
+Then $(U^h_N, \mathcal{F}_N)_{N \ge 1}$ is a square-integrable backward martingale and $U^h_N \xrightarrow[N \rightarrow \infty]{a.s., L_2} U^h_\infty = \mathbb{E}[h(Y_{(1,2;1,2)}) | \mathcal{F}_\infty]$. \end{proposition}

-The proof relies on the following lemma. \begin{lemma} For all $1 \le i_1 < i_2 \le m_N$ and $1 \le j_1 < j_2 \le n_N$, $\mathbb{E}[h(Y_{\{i_1, i_2; j_1, j_2\}}) | \mathcal{F}_{N}] = \mathbb{E}[h(Y_{\{1, 2; 1, 2\}}) | \mathcal{F}_{N}]$. \end{lemma}
+The proof relies on the following lemma. \begin{lemma} For all $1 \le i_1 < i_2 \le m_N$ and $1 \le j_1 < j_2 \le n_N$, $\mathbb{E}[h(Y_{(i_1, i_2; j_1, j_2)}) | \mathcal{F}_{N}] = \mathbb{E}[h(Y_{(1, 2; 1, 2)}) | \mathcal{F}_{N}]$. \end{lemma}

-\begin{proof} In the proof of this lemma, we specify the matrices over which the $U$-statistics are taken, i.e. we denote $U^h_{k,l}(Y)$ instead of $U^h_{k,l}$ the $U$-statistic of kernel $h$ and of size $k \times l$ computed on $Y$.
+\begin{proof} In the proof of this lemma, we specify the matrices over which the $U$-statistics are taken, i.e. we denote $U^h_{k,l}(Y)$ instead of $U^h_{k,l}$ the $U$-statistic of kernel $h$ and of size $k \times l$ taken on $Y$.